-- Make sure the report lists the start and end dates for the expenditures, and make sure these dates conform to the "commencement of production" and "delivery" dates as stated in your application; - 2.
+- 1. Make sure the report lists the start and end dates for the expenditures, and make sure these dates conform to the "commencement of production" and "delivery" dates as stated in your application; - 2.
 Declarations of Residency with Social Insurance Numbers are required for labour paid to employees and contracted individuals.
 Business Numbers are required for all labour expenses being claimed for corporations.
 Manitoba Driver's license numbers or Manitoba Medical Numbers should be collected in cases where a SIN or BN is not available.
-The applicant must maintain proper books and records, including any documentation to support the labour costs (contracts, invoices and proofs of payment); - The labour expenses must be reported in seven categories as set out in Section G 2):
+For labour AND non-labour expenses, the applicant must maintain proper books and records, including any documentation to support the costs (service contracts, invoices, and proofs of payment); - The labour expenses must be reported in two categories as set out in Section G 2): - i.

-- i.
 Labour paid to eligible employees; - ii.
-Labour paid to eligible individuals; - iii.
-Labour paid to wholly-owned corporations; - iv.
-Labour paid to other corporations; - v.
-Labour paid to partnerships; - vi.
-Eligible non-resident Labour paid to "T4'able" employees; and - vii.
-Eligible non-resident Labour paid to non-employees (i.e. to individuals, corporations, and partnerships). - 4.
+Labour paid to eligible non-resident individuals.

 Labour expenses should be clearly labelled to identify the nature of the labour expense.
-E.g. "Fringes" is insufficient; a specific description of the fringe for each person is required, including the percentage claimed on gross and the dollar amount (i.e. Fringe vacation pay, percentage, and dollar amount claimed). - 5.
-A portion of the contingency, equal to the proportion of eligible Manitoba labour to total cost less contingency, can be included as eligible Manitoba labour costs in the calculation of the Part A Registration Certificate.
+E.g. "Fringes" is insufficient; a specific description of the fringe for each person is required, including the percentage claimed on gross and the dollar amount (i.e. Fringe - vacation pay, percentage, and dollar amount claimed).

+4. Eligible Service Contract expenses should be clearly labelled to identify the individual who provided the services and the nature of the service provided.

+Applicants are required to maintain proper books and records including any documentation to support the production costs (service contracts, invoices, and proofs of payment).

+5. Eligible Tangible Property expenses should be clearly labelled and identify amounts incurred for the acquisition or rental in Manitoba of tangible property used in the eligible production.

+6. A portion of the contingency, equal to the proportion of eligible Manitoba expenditures to total cost less contingency, can be included as eligible Manitoba costs in the calculation of the Part A Registration Certificate.

-M. ADMINISTRATION AND PROCESS
+K. ADMINISTRATION AND PROCESS